medialab/minet/docs/cli.md

 scraped by minet at this time.

 positional arguments:
-  column                      Column of the CSV file containing group urls or a single group url. file                        CSV file containing the group urls.
+  column                      Name of the CSV column containing group urls or a single group url. file                        CSV file containing the group urls.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
   -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
 Defaults to "firefox".
 Can also be configured in a .minetrc file as "facebook.cookie" or read from the MINET_FACEBOOK_COOKIE env variable.
+  --throttle THROTTLE         Throttling time, in seconds, to wait between each request.
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
   -o OUTPUT, --output OUTPUT  Path to the output file.
 By default, the results will be printed to stdout.
-  -s SELECT, --select SELECT  Columns of input CSV file to include in the output (separated by `,`).
-  --throttle THROTTLE         Throttling time, in seconds, to wait between each request.

 examples: